eesyuen09/tp/docs/UserGuide.md

 * Tutors can only mark payments for months **between the student’s enrollment month and the current month (inclusive)**.
 * Payments must follow **chronological order** — earlier months must be settled before marking later ones.
 * Payments **before enrollment** or **in future months** are not allowed.
-* If a month is already marked as **PAID**, duplicate payment attempts will be rejected.
+* If a month is already marked as PAID, duplicate payment attempts will be rejected.

 **Examples:**
 - `fee -p s/0001 m/0925` — marks student `0001` (Bernice Yu) as **PAID** for **September 2025**.